 Background on My Previous Setup

 For those unfamiliar, LAMP is an acronym for Linux, Apache, MySQL, and PHP.
 This was my web development stack of choice for many years.
 I used it to build and deploy dozens of websites and web applications.
-While it served me well for a long time, I eventually made the switch to Nginx for a number of reasons.
+While it served me well for a long time, I eventually made the switch to Nginx for several reasons.

 Reasons I Switched